PAIDiPaidThis.com

 • Because it is a branded treatment, prices still vary a lot between clinics with no set rate.

-• HydraFacial is a low-risk facial, but you are paying a premium for the brand, so compare what you actually get.
+• HydraFacial is a low-risk facial, but you are paying a premium for the brand, so compare what you actually get for the price on the quote.

 What people actually paid